-Most importantly, when you are just contemplating which pattern to pick for an easy crochet blanket, is to decide what is the best crochet stitch to use.
+Most importantly, when you are just contemplating which pattern to pick for an easy crochet blanket, it is to decide what is the best crochet stitch to use.
 Noteworthy, many crochet professionals would name at least 10 crochet stitches that will be best for an easy blanket.

 First of all, decide what works best for you and, secondly, which stitch would be most suitable for the yarn you’ve picked.
-Based on its simplicity, for this chunky Bernat Blanket Yarn, we would suggest single crochet stitch (but with a simple modification) – one of the basic crochet stitches.
+Based on its simplicity, for this chunky Bernat Blanket Yarn, we would suggest a single crochet stitch (but with a simple modification) – one of the basic crochet stitches.

 You may be wondering, “Is single crochet stitch too easy and too simple to crochet a chunky blanket?”
 Not at all!
 With the genius twist on this basic crochet stitch, we will show you how to create a wonderful chunky ribbed crochet blanket at no time.